 But time, patience and case managers pay off.

 Miyuki Sato, RurAL CAP clinical program manager, tells of a woman who lived on the street for years, bags of what little she had hanging from her walker.
 Paranoid, she didn’t want to be around people.
 She accepted no services despite three or four years of outreach.

 “Finally, that person moved in a while back,” Sato said.
 Gradually she began to connect.
 No night-and-day transformation, but with a place to call home “now she has a cell phone, she cooks, she does all the fun stuff for herself.”

 Having a door opens doors.
 Some tenants still drink and use drugs, but they tend to do so less often.
 The need to medicate diminishes in the absence of cold, chaos, and hunger.

 Housing isn’t a miracle that ends drinking and drug use, but the stability of a home allows case managers and tenants to concentrate on “harm reduction,” whereby those who aim to help meet users where they’re at to keep them and the people around them safe.

-Stability makes it easier for the person to emerge in the welter of his problems, and for those who care about him to see him again, not just his problems.
+Stability makes it easier for people to emerge in the welter of their problems, and for those who care about them to see them again, not just their problems.

 They’re able to reconnect their relationships with families, often broken in the exile of homelessness.